Updated Summer 2025

 Inflatable front backrest lacks support

-For me, the paddle leash was inferior to a regular mooring line
+For me, the paddle leash was inferior to my regular mooring line

 Reduced floor space when two-up with Multimat (depends on your sizes)